EVENING CLASSES

 All classes are £50 per person and includes the items listed in each description.

-If you make any extra pieces in the class you can pay £5 extra per piece to have it fired.
+If you make any extra pieces in the class you can pay £5 extra per piece to have them fired.

 If you would like to return to paint your pottery after 3 weeks, you can pay £10 per person to come back on a weekend or during school holidays, or you can pay £5 per person to come back on a weekday during term time.